artlimes/reaction-commerce-caching-plugin/README.md

 Meteor.call("caching/allProducts", productSlug);
 ```

 This is a convenience method to cache all your visible Product(s).
-Your visible products will be cached after publish anyway.
+Note that each visible product will get cached automatically after every publish.